-- 1. Pull the door off the range as per instructions under "To Remove and Replace Oven Door" in "Cleaning the Appliance" section and lay the door flat. - 2.
-Using a screwdriver, remove the screws fastening the glass lower metal trim or the glass assembly. - 3.
-Grab both sides of the glass panel and slowly pull it out of the door upper moulding.
+- 1. Remove the door as shown above and lay the door flat. - 2.
+Using a screwdriver, remove the screws fastening the metal glass support rail to the underside of the door.
+Remove the support rail. - 3.
+Grasp both sides of the glass panel and slowly pull it out of the door upper molding.
 Lay the glass flat.

-ACAUTION Handle the glass panel with care.
-When dropped on a corner the glass panel may shatter in multiple fragments and you could get hurt.
+A CAUTION Handle the glass panel with care.
+When dropped on a corner, the glass panel may shatter.